 INTRODUCTION

 Physical activity is one of the most effective ways to maintain a healthy heart and manage weight.
-Regular exercise strengthens the heart muscle, improves blood circulation and keeps blood vessels flexible.
+Regular physical activity strengthens the heart muscle, improves blood circulation and keeps blood vessels flexible.
 It also reduces blood pressure, lowers cholesterol and decreases inflammation, all of which contribute to a lower risk of cardiovascular disease.
-Activities like walking, swimming, and cycling support long-term heart health.
+Activities like walking, swimming and cycling support long-term heart health.
 Stay active to manage weight and heart health and prevent serious cardiovascular conditions.

-The heart is a muscle, and like any other muscle, it becomes stronger with regular use.
-Exercise increases the heart’s efficiency, allowing it to pump blood more effectively.
+The heart is a muscle and like any other muscle, it becomes stronger with regular use.
+Physical activity increases the heart’s efficiency, allowing it to pump blood more effectively.
 This improves oxygen and nutrient delivery to the body while reducing strain on the heart.
 Over time, an active lifestyle lowers the risk of heart failure and improves endurance.
-A stronger heart also ensures better blood circulation, keeping organs and tissues well-nourished.
+A stronger heart also ensures healthy blood circulation, keeping organs and tissues well-nourished.

 THE LINK BETWEEN ACTIVITY AND WEIGHT

-Maintaining a healthy weight is crucial for heart health, and exercise plays a key role in weight control.
+Maintaining a healthy weight is crucial for heart health and activity plays a key role in weight control.
 Physical activity burns calories, helping to prevent weight gain and reduce excess fat, particularly around the abdomen.
 Belly fat is linked to higher risks of heart disease, diabetes and high cholesterol.
 Regular movement boosts metabolism, making it easier to maintain a healthy weight.
-Consume a healthy, balanced diet and stay active to manage weight and heart health.
+Consume a healthy and balanced diet and stay active to manage weight and heart health.

 Hypertension, or high blood pressure, is a major risk factor for heart disease.
-Exercise helps lower blood pressure by improving blood circulation and reducing stress on arteries.
-Aerobic activities like walking, jogging, and swimming encourage the blood vessels to expand, allowing blood to flow more freely.
-Over time, consistent exercise helps stabilise blood pressure, reducing the likelihood of strokes and heart attacks.
+Physical activity helps lower blood pressure by improving blood circulation and reducing stress on arteries.
+Aerobic activities like walking, jogging and swimming encourage the blood vessels to expand, allowing blood to flow more freely.
+Over time, consistent activities help stabilise blood pressure, reducing the likelihood of strokes and heart attacks.
 Even moderate activity can have a positive impact on cardiovascular health.

 CHOLESTEROL CONTROL AND HEART HEALTH

 High cholesterol contributes to plaque buildup in the arteries, restricting blood flow and increasing the risk of heart disease.
-Exercise helps raise high-density lipoprotein (HDL), known as good cholesterol while lowering low-density lipoprotein (LDL), known as bad cholesterol and triglyceride levels.
-Activities like cycling, dancing, and resistance training promote healthier cholesterol levels.
-When combined with a heart-friendly diet, regular exercise significantly reduces the risk of blockages and cardiovascular complications.
+Physical activity helps raise high-density lipoprotein (HDL), known as good cholesterol, while lowering low-density lipoprotein (LDL), known as bad cholesterol and triglyceride levels.
+Activities like cycling, dancing and resistance training promote healthier cholesterol levels.
+When combined with a heart-friendly diet and regular physical activity, it significantly reduces the risk of blockages and cardiovascular complications.

-Different forms of exercise provide unique benefits for heart health.
+Different forms of activities provide unique benefits for heart health.
 Some of the best options include:

-- Aerobic Exercise: Brisk walking, jogging, cycling, and swimming improve heart and lung function.
+- Aerobic Activities: Brisk walking, jogging, cycling and swimming improve heart and lung function.

 - Strength Training: Lifting weights or using resistance bands enhances muscle mass and metabolism.

-- Flexibility And Balance Exercises: Yoga and stretching support joint health and reduce stress.
+- Flexibility and Balance Movements: Yoga and stretching support joint health and reduce stress.

-Incorporating a variety of activities into a fitness routine manages weight and heart health.
+Incorporating a variety of activities into a workout routine manages weight and heart health.

-Regular exercise is more effective than occasional intense workouts.
+Regular activity is more effective than occasional intense workouts.
 Consistency is key to long-term heart health.
-The World Health Organization recommends at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous activity per week.
+The World Health Organisation (WHO) recommends at least 150 minutes of moderate-intensity activity or 75 minutes of vigorous activity per week.
 Breaking this into shorter sessions throughout the week makes it easier to stay active.
 Building physical activity into daily life, such as walking instead of driving or taking the stairs, helps maintain consistency.

 REDUCING INFLAMMATION THROUGH MOVEMENT

-Chronic inflammation is linked to heart disease, and regular exercise helps reduce inflammation levels in the body.
+Chronic inflammation is linked to heart disease and regular physical activity helps reduce inflammation levels in the body.
 Physical activity regulates the immune system and lowers the production of inflammatory markers.
-Low-impact exercises, such as yoga and tai chi, are particularly beneficial for reducing stress and inflammation.
+Low-impact activities, such as yoga and tai chi, are particularly beneficial for reducing stress and inflammation.
 A combination of movement, proper hydration and a nutrient-rich diet further helps to manage weight and heart health.

 INCORPORATING MORE MOVEMENT INTO DAILY LIFE